 The logistics industry trends are dependent on significant changes that are driven by the implementation of technology-driven innovations in business processes.
 The next-generation logistics management solutions are moving towards making the global supply chains more customer-centric and sustainable.
 Automation in logistics processes brings out a significant increase in productivity and efficiency in the workflow.
-The improvement of transparency and traceability of the supply chain is vital to maintain a flexible and dynamic relationship between the various stakeholders.
+The improvement of transparency and traceability of the supply chain is vital to enable flexible and dynamic relationships between the various stakeholders.

 Innovation Map outlines Top 10 Logistics Industry Trends & 20 Promising Startups

 For this in-depth research on the Top Logistics Industry Trends & Startups, we analyzed a sample of 901 global startups and scaleups.
 The result of this research is data-driven innovation intelligence that improves strategic decision-making by giving you an overview of emerging technologies & startups in the logistics industry.
 These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2 093 000+ startups & scaleups globally.
 The platform quickly delivers an exhaustive overview of emerging technologies within a specific field as well as identifies relevant startups & scaleups early on.